Sanjay Arora

-Sanjay Arora is an Indian filmmaker and actor.
-He is known for making films such as Expression, Chase, Butterfly Wings, and Once Again.
+Sanjay Arora is an Indian filmmaker and Actor.
+He is known for making films such as Expression, Chase, Butterfly Wings, Once Again.

 Early life

 Sanjay Arora was born in Kurukshetra, India.
-He attended Senior Model School in Kurukshetra and later earned a Bachelor's degree in Electronics Engineering from Deenbandhu Chhotu Ram University of Science and Technology in Haryana.
-He subsequently completed postgraduate studies in Export Marketing and Management at Kurukshetra University.

-Arora began his career as a host for All India Radio, presenting programming aimed at younger audiences.
-In 1999, he moved to Detroit, Michigan, where he worked as a software engineer.
-He later pursued filmmaking and acting, studying directing at the New York Film Academy in New York City.
-He also trained in acting at the India Today Acting School in Toronto under instructor Roshan Taneja.
+As a child, he loved watching Hindi films and acting in skits and plays.
+He started as a host at All India Radio, and hosted many programs targeting Indian youth.
+He did his schooling from Senior Model School, Kurukshetra and went ahead to do Electronics Engineering at D.C.R.
+University of Science and Technology in Haryana and graduated with a bachelor's degree.
+After this, he pursued a postgraduate degree in Export Marketing and Management from Kurukshetra University.
+He moved to Detroit, Michigan in 1999, and started working as a software engineer.
+Even though he was working as a software engineer, his passion was always in acting and film making.
+He studied filmmaking & direction at New York Film Academy in New York City.
+He attended the India Today Acting School in Toronto, where he was trained by Roshan Taneja.

 Film career

-Arora used income from his engineering career in the United States to produce and direct the short film Butterfly Wings.
-The film, based on the story of a woman with a physical disability, was shot in Delhi with a cast of Indian and American actors.
-It was featured in the 2011 We Care Film Festival and was screened in 15 cities across India, including Delhi, Mumbai, Allahabad, Jaipur, Goa, and Gurgaon.
-It was also shown at the United Nations Information Center in Delhi and at BHEL in Haridwar.
-Internationally, the film was screened at the Picture This Film Festival in Calgary, the West Virginia Filmmaker Festival (USA), and the Trinity Film Coalition Film Festival in Detroit.
+Arora invested the money that he made from his engineering career during his time in the United States into producing and directing a short film called “Butterfly Wings”.
+It is based on a true story of a physically disabled woman.
+The film was shot in Delhi with Indian and American actors.
+The film was featured at the We Care Film Festival in 2011 and was screened in 15 cities in India including Delhi, Mumbai, Allahabad, Jaipur, Goa, and Gurgaon.
+Special shows were also held in the United Nations Information Center, New Delhi and the BHEL manufacturing plant in Haridwar.
+The film was also screened at the International Disability Film Festival 2011 in Calgary, Canada, the West Virginia Filmmaker Festival 2011 in West Virginia, United States, and the Trinity Film Coalition Film Festival 2011 in Detroit, Michigan, United States.

 Other films

-Arora's short film Once Again (Phir Vehi), which draws on themes associated with the teachings of the Buddha, was screened at the Delhi International Film Festival.

-His film Expression depicts a relationship between Karan, an American-born Indian, and Sonya, a Russian bartender in Moscow.
-The narrative emphasizes non-verbal communication and was filmed in Detroit using a cast of Indian and Russian actors.
-It was screened at the ICE Short Film Festival in Pune and at the World Music & Independent Film Festival (WMIFF) in 2012.

-Chase is a short film about a young man’s pursuit of happiness.
-The film was shot in New York City.
+Once Again (Hindi: Phir vehi), which was inspired from a teaching of the Buddha, was screened at Delhi International Film Festival.
+Expression, as the name suggests, is about expressing internal feelings without verbal language.
+This film demonstrates that language is not a barrier in love.
+The film is centered on the relationship between Karan, an American-born Indian from America, and Sonya, a Russian bartender in Moscow.
+It was shot in Detroit, United States, with Indian and Russian actors, and was screened in the ICE short film festival, Pune, and the World Music & Independent Film Festival (WMIFF) 2012.
+Chase is about a young man actively seeks happiness.
+Happiness eludes him, but keeps on dropping hints.
+It was shot in New York City.